sclorg/dancer-ex/README.md

 These are some special considerations you may need to keep in mind when running your application on OpenShift.

 ###Security
 Since these quickstarts are shared code, we had to take special consideration to ensure that security related configuration variables was unique across applications.
-To accomplish this, we modified some of the configuration files (shown in the table below).
+To accomplish this, we modified some of the configuration files.
 Now instead of using the same default values, OpenShift can generate these values using the generate from logic defined within the instant application's template.

 OpenShift stores these generated values in configuration files that only exist for your deployed application and not in your code anywhere.
 Each of them will be unique so initialize_secret(:a) will differ from initialize_secret(:b) but they will also be consistent, so any time your application uses them (even across reboots), you know they will be the same.